 The early warnings of environmentalists about the negative impacts of genetically modified (GM) plants are being proven correct.
 We are now observing the following serious problems:

 - Increased Herbicide Use: The widespread cultivation of GM herbicide-tolerant crops has pushed up the use of herbicides such as glyphosate.
-Herbicide sales in Canada rose by 199% between 1994 and 2016.
+Herbicide sales in Canada have increased by 234% since GM crops have been introduced (1994-2020).

 - “Superweeds”: The use of specific herbicides with GM herbicide-tolerant crops has led to the evolution and spread of “superweeds,” or weeds that can no longer be killed by those herbicides.
 In the past 20 years, 37 weed species have developed resistance to the herbicide glyphosate.